Evaluation of Refractory Installation and Vibration Systems

-Data was collected from eleven foundries using the RIVS to line furnaces of 9 tons or larger capacities, melting grey, ductile iron or copper.
-Ten lined furnaces with silica, one foundry melted copper and lined with alumina-based refractory.
+Data was collected from fourteen foundries using the RIVS to line furnaces of 2 tons or larger capacities, melting grey, ductile iron or copper.
+Thirteen lined furnaces with silica, one foundry melted copper and lined with alumina-based refractory.
 Consistent and sustained improvements in operation and health and safety conditions were shown by all foundries using the advanced technology.
 All participants were using the full system.
-The study period ended in 2001.
 A summary of the principal results and benefits is detailed below.

-- Air Samples for Respirable Silica – produced results between <0.01 and 0.02 mg/m3 when lining with the RIVS; four to ten times below OSHA’s (Occupational Safety and Health Administration) permissible exposure levels.
+- Air Samples for Respirable Silica – produced results between 10 µg/m³ and 50 µg/m³ when lining with the RIVS; at or below OSHA’s (Occupational Safety and Health Administration) permissible exposure levels of 50 µg/m³

 - Densities of linings – every foundry added more material than when manually lining a furnace, producing a denser lining.
 Only 5 of 11 foundries measured the densities of manually installed and RIVS installed linings.
 The densities of the conventionally produced linings ranged between 124 and 130 pounds/cu. ft. while those produced by the RIVS measured the maximum for silica between 137 and 139 pounds/cu.ft.

-- Longer lining life in every foundry using the system.
-Typically, furnaces lined manually (with silica) lasted between 3.5 and 5.5 weeks.
-The RIVS lined furnaces lasted on average 2 weeks longer.
+- Longer lining life was achieved in every foundry surveyed.
+Foundries reported that furnaces lined manually (with silica) lasted between 3.5 and 5.5 weeks, whereas RIVS lined furnaces lasted on average 2 weeks longer.
 In one foundry lining life increased 100 percent (from 3.5 to 7 weeks) and at another 143 percent improvement above manually lined furnaces.
-The 30-ton furnace lined with alumina based refractory lasted 50 percent longer than when lined conventionally.
+The 30-ton furnace lined with alumina-based refractory lasted 50 percent longer than when lined conventionally.
+The extremely high increases related to poorer manual lining procedures.
+The 4-ton and two, 2-ton furnaces reported an average of 23% longer lining life.

-- Workforce Reduction – Two workers operate the RIVS system despite the size of the furnace.
-Foundries surveyed manually lined furnaces using between 5 and 8 workers, depending on the size of the furnaces.
+- Workforce Reduction – Two workers operate the RIVS system regardless of the size of the furnace.
+Foundries surveyed manually lined furnaces using between 4 and 12 workers, depending on the size of the furnaces.
 The RIVS reduced that number to two, for a reduction ranging between 57 and 83%.
-Hours of labour to line a furnace decreased on average by 74% and overall elapsed time decreased by approximately 37%.
+Hours of labour to line a furnace decreased an average of 62% and overall elapsed time decreased by approximately 37%.

 - Tonnage Throughput – All foundries reported a higher tonnage throughput per campaign simply because linings lasted longer.
 Increases ranged between 28 and 67 percent longer than when furnaces were conventionally lined.

-- Fewer Annual Linings – Foundries reported an average 42% fewer linings annually using the system.
-Considering the cost of tear-out, relining and sintering each furnace, return on investment was significant.
+- Fewer Annual Linings – Foundries with furnaces larger than 9-tons reported an average 42% fewer linings annually using the system.
+The foundries with 2-ton and 4-ton furnaces reported 50% reduction.
+Considering the cost of tear-out, relining and sintering each furnace, return on investment was significant in some foundries.
+Return on investment also was impacted by the number of furnaces in use; the greater the number, the better the return.